ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 ### Conduit

 Conduit needs to expose a gRPC service as explained above.
-The schema service might need[1] to convert the schema format into one that Apicurio Registry supports.
-The gRPC needs to be able to work with an Apicurio Registry.
+The gRPC service exposes methods needed for connectors to work with schemas.

 When starting or configuring a connector, Conduit needs to send it its gRPC port.

-[1] This depends on whether we decide to use our own format in the Connector SDK.
+Internally, Conduit will use the Apicurio Registry to work with schemas.
+In future, we plan to migrate to our own schema registry so that the tech stack is kept simple and Conduit can be run with a single binary.

 ### Connector SDK

+For the needs of source connectors, the Connector SDK needs to provide the following functions:

+1. A function/builder that builds an Avro schema.
+2. A function that registers a schema.
+3. A function that encodes a value using the built schema.

 ### Processor SDK